PortiESP/BubbleScrollBar/README.md

 # BubbleScrollBar documentation

-This tool allow the user to create a custom scrollbar for any site, the tool will remove the default scrollbar and it will be replaced with a fixed element placed at the right side of the screen.
+This tool allow the user to create a custom scrollbar for any site, the tool will remove the default scrollbar and it will be replaced with a fixed element placed at the right side of the screen with a TOC (Table Of Concepts).

 ![Site screenshot](screenshots/siteScreenshot.png "Example site screenshot")

 # Implementation

-Just add the component to your JSX code and the element will be positioned as *fixed* in the right side of the screen
+Just clone the repo inside your project, import the `BubbleScrollBar.js` file add the component to your JSX code and the element will be positioned as *fixed* in the right side of the screen

 *Import library*
 ```javascript